Florida man promised immigrants licenses, work permits. Instead, he stole their money and got them deported.

 But instead of starting a legitimate legal process, he asked victims to sign blank forms and then created fraudulent asylum claims without informing clients what he was telling immigration officials.

 Those forms, which claimed his clients had credible fears of returning to their home nations, automatically initiated interviews and hearings.
 But Reyes listed inaccurate contact information so he could intercept all the communications from USCIS and the courts.
-When the immigrants failed to show up for required interviews and court dates, removal proceedings were automatically initiated.
+When the immigrants did not show up for required interviews and court dates, removal proceedings were automatically initiated.

 Reyes filed at least 225 fraudulent forms and stole at least $411,868, prosecutors said.

-At least six of Reyes’s victims were deported and six more received removal-in-abstentia orders, according to court records.
+At least six of Reyes’s victims were deported and six more received removal-in-absentia orders, according to court records.
 One client, who is married to a U.S. citizen, may not be able to obtain legal status because of Reyes’s fraud.

 “Some client-victims have already lost their life savings and there is no way to estimate the likely thousands of dollars that each victim will have to spend to try to undo the harm that Reyes inflicted on their immigration status,” prosecutors said in a memo.

-Because of backlogs in the immigration system, Reyes’s con went undetected for years and many of his clients were able to obtain driver’s licenses and work permit before the fraudulent documents were discovered by officials.
+Because of backlogs in the immigration system, Reyes’s con went undetected for years and many of his clients were able to obtain driver’s licenses and work permits before the fraudulent documents were discovered by officials.
 Many of his victims spent years building lives in Florida without realizing that they had been robbed and potentially set up to be deported.

 By the time the fraud was discovered, many of the victims were facing financial despair and insurmountable immigration complications.